 By combining the best elements of these approaches, we come up with a Business Model Framework which makes it easy to document assumptions.
 Using this framework, we can hence show to turn a Business model into a Business Case and how to turn your Business Case into numbers

-You have probably seen – and most likely used – a Business Model Canvas like the one shown below.
+You have probably seen – and most likely used – a Business Model Canvas like the one shown below and the Lean Startup approach driving a validated learning cycle.
 A Business Model Canvas can show your business model on one page and has become a global standard used by millions of people in companies of all sizes.
 This is why you can use the canvas to describe, design, challenge, and pivot your business model.
 The Business Model Canvas helps to structure discussions.
 It is fast, great for developing a portfolio of ideas, intuitively makes sense and puts the value proposition at the core.
 However, it does not give equal weight to all elements.
 When it comes to revenues, cost and metrics it is relatively high level and doesn't clearly lay out activities to quantify assumptions and translate them into numbers.

 The "numbers gap" of the Business Model Canvas is closed by the book Lean Analytics - Use Data to Build a Better Startup Faster by Alistair Croll and Benjamin Yoskovitz.
 It introduces the Business Model Flipbook and describes a Business Model as a Mix of Things: